tomgxz/Kraken/REPORT.md

 ##### David, Barber Shop Owner, Tech Enthusiast

   1. Technical experience
-  > I've done a lot in terms of technical stuff - I program a lot in my spare time to help with tasks, I have a pretty nice computer setup, a couple of raspberry pies setup around my house to run automated processes, and I'm big into collecting older tech.
+  > I've done a lot in terms of technical stuff - I program a lot in my spare time to help with tasks, I have a pretty nice computer setup, a couple of Raspberry Pies set up around my house to run automated processes, and I'm big into collecting older tech.

   2. Creating your own websites
   > I've used HTML before.
 I wouldn't say I'm the best at it, but I know how it works.
 As for creating websites, I've not gone that far.